pachyderm/docs-content/latest/integrate/vs-code.md

     ```
     {{<youtube zSt0lIeYrtY>}}

-Now all files with the `.pipeline.json` extension will have access to intellisense.
+Now all files with the `.pipeline.json` extension will have access to auto-completion.

 ### YAML